DanWahlin/typescript-fundamentals/README.md

 ## Credits

-Font Awesome Free icons are being used as oer the kit guidelines https://fontawesome.com/kits
+Font Awesome Free icons are being used as per the kit guidelines https://fontawesome.com/kits